CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter A - Lunar Eclipses.md

 ```math
 \Sigma = -1\degree\:0'\:15.19'' \cos(5.456\degree) = -59'\:58.81''
 ```
 But, being a distance, $\Sigma$ must be positive, so we take the absolute value.
-Comparing to the values obtained in $(\text{i})$, we can see that:
+Comparing the value of $\Sigma$ to the values of $L$, we can see that:
 ```math
 L_4 < \Sigma < L_3
 ```
-And therefore a partial eclipse of the Moon will occur.\
+And therefore, by equation $10.3$, a partial eclipse of the Moon will occur.\
 $\blacksquare$

 ### Besselian Elements